enkidevs/curriculum/General/Data Structures and Algorithms/prims-algorithm.md

 ---
 ## Content

 As an alternative to Kruskal's algorithm, Prim's algorithm yields the same result: the **minimum spanning tree** of that graph.
-It is a greedy algorithm which works for **connected, weighted undirected graphs**.
+It is a greedy algorithm which works for **connected, weighted, undirected graphs**.

-The algorithm starts off by picking a random node of the graph and initializing a list with it.
-Next, it looks for the minimum-weight edge out of all that are incident to nodes in the visited list and adds the edge node to the tree, marking the new node as visited.
+A random starting node is selected and an empty list initialized that will contain the distance from the start node to all other nodes.
+Next, the algorithm looks for the minimum-weight edge out of all that are incident to nodes in the visited list and adds the edge node to the tree, marking the new node as visited.
 It then repeats the process until the there are no unvisited nodes left.

 This is the pseudocode:
 ```text